telerik/kendo-themes/packages/material/README.md

 # Kendo UI Material Theme

-> The Kendo UI Material theme is in a preview stage.
-The current setup is subject to breaking changes without prior notice.

 The Kendo UI Material Theme is a SCSS-based theme for the Kendo UI components which is based on the [Material design guidelines](https://material.io/).

 * [License](#license)